When I talk with some other evangelism trainers, we often encounter the question

 - Do you really believe they are separated from Christ with eternal consequences?

-Utlitmately, the point to share the gospel depends on the advance working of the Holy Spirit.
+Ultimately, the impact of sharing the gospel depends on the advance working of the Holy Spirit.

 - Is the Holy Spirit already at work in drawing the other person to Christ?